JuliaMath/DoubleFloats.jl/README.md

 Contributions are very welcome, as are feature requests and suggestions.
 Please open an [issue][issues-url] if you encounter any problems.

+## Use of AI

+Claude Fable (High) was used to revisit some approaches with a great deal of guidance.
 ----

 <a name="involvement">β</a>: If you want to get involved with moving `Double32` performance forward, great.
 I would provide guidance.
 Otherwise, for most purposes you are better off using `Float64` than `Double32` (`Float64` has more significant bits, wider exponent range, and is much faster).